Health & Nutrition

 • Satiety: Healthy fats help to slow down digestion and keep children’s hunger levels satisfied throughout the day.
 We recommend including a source of fat on your child’s plate at each meal.

 What are the different types of fats?
-Which fats are healthy fats?
+Why are some fats healthy?

 The three main types of fat are unsaturated fats, saturated fats and trans fats.